 Release independent deliverables

-Some deliverables may be explicitly not assigned to any specific release when explicitly indicated in the WI.
-Such deliverables will remain version 1.x.x. and will be clearly marked as release independent deliverables in their first page.
+Some deliverables may be explicitly not assigned to any specific Release when explicitly indicated in the WI.
+Such deliverables will remain version 1.x.x. and will be clearly marked as Release independent deliverables in their first page.

-OneM2M internal TRs
+oneM2M internal TRs

 The oneM2M TRs are always intended to be public.
 Nevertheless some TRs may be only of internal relevance to oneM2M (e.g. internal studies preparing a TS).
 Such deliverables remain available to the public on the portal and website, but shall not be formally used for external reference or other external purposes.